MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 ![Project Home Page done](/get/BlogPictures/cd-for-github-with-teamcity/humanizer-project-done.png)

 Hopefully this post provides an easy guide for setting up your TeamCity projects.
+If you are a TeamCity or CI/CD expert and think I could/should have done something different then I would love to hear your thoughts.
+Please leave me a comment.

 P.S.
 Thanks Jake for letting me use your server.